 Introduction

-This analysis looks at elections for New Mexico’s State House from 2004 to 2024, covering all 70 districts over 11 election cycles.
+This analysis examines elections for New Mexico’s State House from 2004 to 2024, covering all 70 districts over 11 election cycles.

-The core question is whether votes translate into seats proportionally – if a party wins 55% of the statewide vote, do they win roughly 55% of the seats?
-When they don’t, that gap is partisan bias: one party getting more representation than its raw vote share would justify.
-Finding bias is only the first step.
-The more useful question is what produces it – district boundaries, geography, or structural features of how races are contested.
+The central question is whether votes translate into seats proportionally.
+When they don’t — when a party wins more seats than its vote share would justify — that gap is partisan bias.
+Identifying bias is only the first step.
+The more consequential question is what produces it: district boundaries, geography, or structural features of how races are contested.

-Two structural features get most of the attention here: how often races go uncontested, and how competitive districts are when both parties do field candidates.
+Two structural features receive the most attention here: how often races go uncontested, and how competitive districts are when both parties do field candidates.
 Both shape the distribution of votes across districts in ways that can generate or amplify bias independently of how the map was drawn.

 Data

-Election results come from newmexico-political-data, a GitHub resource I’ve put together that collates results from the New Mexico Secretary of State.
-It covers elections from 2000-2024 with consistent formatting and party names.
-Here we focus on State House races from 2004-2024, covering 11 election cycles and all 70 House districts.
+Election results come from newmexico-political-data, a GitHub resource that collates results from the New Mexico Secretary of State.
+It covers elections from 2000–2024 with consistent formatting and party names.
+This analysis focuses on State House races from 2004–2024.

 stringsAsFactors = FALSE)